davidbanham/field-marshal/README.md

     git clone https://github.com/davidbanham/field-marshal
     npm install

 Port 4000 and 4001 will need to be accessible by the slaves to check in and fetch code.

-If you install via npm, bear in mind you'll need to place your manifest files in whatever directory npm puts your global modules.
+If you install globally, field-marshal will look for manifests and store repositories in the directory it's run from.

 #Running it